MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-guideline-landing-zone.md

      - In addition, [Azure disk encryption](https://learn.microsoft.com/azure/virtual-machines/disk-encryption) is at-rest encryption managed within the guest OS.
 That is,[BitLocker for Windows, DM-CRYPT for Linux](https://learn.microsoft.com/azure/storage/common/storage-service-encryption#client-side-encryption-for-blobs-and-queues).
 With one, two, or three possible layers of encryption at rest in the Azure storage infrastructure, the Oracle Database also offers transparent data encryption (TDE) of the database files, and another level of encryption at rest, as part of the [Oracle Advanced Security option](https://docs.oracle.com/en/database/oracle/oracle-database/19/asoag/introduction-to-oracle-advanced-security.html#GUID-5D7343A0-4934-444F-97A1-5F189385A5DE).
 Furthermore, the Oracle Advanced Security option also offers a feature called [Data Redaction](https://docs.oracle.com/en/database/oracle/oracle-database/19/asoag/introduction-to-oracle-advanced-security.html#GUID-5D7343A0-4934-444F-97A1-5F189385A5DE), which is a form of dynamic data masking.
 As the database retrieves data, it masks the data value, without altering the data value stored.
     These multiple layers of encryption at rest represent the very definition of defense in depth.
 If for some reason one of the forms of encryption at rest are compromised, there are still other layers of encryption protecting the data.

-## Key management

-If you choose to implement Oracle Transparent Data Encryption (TDE) as another encryption layer, it's important to note that Oracle doesn't support the native key management solutions (for example, Azure Key Vault, etc.) provided by Azure or other cloud providers.
+- **Key management** - If you choose to implement Oracle Transparent Data Encryption (TDE) as another encryption layer, it's important to note that Oracle doesn't support the native key management solutions (for example, Azure Key Vault, etc.) provided by Azure or other cloud providers.
 Now, the primary solution for the Oracle Wallet location is the default location within the filesystem of the Oracle database Virtual Machine.

 However, you can utilize Oracle Key Vault as a key management solution on Azure.
 For detailed information, refer to the documentation on [Provisioning Oracle Key Vault in Azure](https://docs.oracle.com/en/database/oracle/key-vault/21.6/okvag/using_okv_as_oci_vm_compute_instance.html#GUID-E8154AEB-2964-4698-AE6E-64A108C06D11).